 Mozilla Firefox is a popular third-party browser for Windows, Mac, and Linux.
 To learn how to keep your information safe and secure with Firefox's private browsing, password features and other security settings, visit https://support.mozilla.org/en-US/products/firefox/privacy-and-security.

-Apple Safari is installed on its line of computers, tables, and phones.
-For information on the Safari’s security settings on Apple devices, visit https://support.apple.com/en-us/HT20126.
-For information on Safari installed on computers, visit http://help.apple.com/safari/mac/8.0/ and select “Privacy and security” on the menu.
+Apple Safari is installed on its line of computers, tablets, and phones.
+For information on Safari’s security settings on Apple devices, visit https://support.apple.com/en-us/HT20126.
+For information on Safari installed on computers, visit https://help.apple.com/safari/mac/8.0/ and select “Privacy and security” on the menu.